thomhastings/bt5-scripts/README.txt

     This script downloads the figlet ASCII Art text generator as well as the fonts from textfiles.com

+get-scripts.sh

+    Creates the dir /pentest/scripts and downloads
+    Bl4ck5w4n's BT5r2-compatible update script¹ as
+    well as phillips321's set of pentest scripts² and configitnow's wireless and ISO master ones³

 get-tor.sh

     This script downloads and configures both Tor